usmanmusa1920/flask-unity/README.md

 Now visit the local url `http://127.0.0.1:5000` this will show you index page of your project

-## Create flask app within your project (Schoolsite)
+## Create flask app within your project (schoolsite)

-For you to start an app within your project `Schoolsite` shutdown the flask development server by pressing ( CTRL+C ) and then run the following command, by giving the name you want your app to be, in our case we will call our app `exam`
+For you to start an app within your project `schoolsite` shutdown the flask development server by pressing ( CTRL+C ) and then run the following command, by giving the name you want your app to be, in our case we will call our app `exam`

 ```
 python thunder.py create_app -a exam
 ```

-this will create an app (a new package called `exam`) within your project `(Schoolsite)`
+this will create an app (a new package called `exam`) within your project `(schoolsite)`

 ## Register an app

-Once the app is created open a file `Schoolsite/routes.py` and import your `exam` blueprint which is in (`exam/views.py`), default name given to an app blueprint, is the app name so our `exam` app blueprint name is `exam`, after importing it, append (register) the app blueprint in a list called `reg_blueprints` in that same file of `Schoolsite/routes.py`
+Once the app is created open a file `schoolsite/routes.py` and import your `exam` blueprint which is in (`exam/views.py`), default name given to an app blueprint, is the app name so our `exam` app blueprint name is `exam`, after importing it, append (register) the app blueprint in a list called `reg_blueprints` in that same file of `schoolsite/routes.py`

 importing blueprint